Maxy747/Cybersecurity-Internship-Elevate_labs/Task 3/report.md

 ## 4. Scan Results Screenshot

-[cite_start]The following screenshot shows the summary of the scan results from the OpenVAS dashboard. [cite: 17]
+The following screenshot shows the summary of the scan results from the OpenVAS dashboard.

 [SharedScreenshot6](https://github.com/user-attachments/assets/51f63a81-1659-43c5-9c61-b085d40c9656)